swiftlang/swift-org-website/_posts/2022-03-15-website-open-source.md

 * Promote activities occurring anywhere within the community
 * Support collaboration and evolution in building the Swift ecosystem

-## Swift Website Work Group (SWWG)
+## Swift Website Workgroup (SWWG)

-The Swift Website Work Group (SWWG) will have the charter to work across any tools and platforms necessary to create a truly great web experience that achieves the goals stated above.
+The Swift Website Workgroup (SWWG) will have the charter to work across any tools and platforms necessary to create a truly great web experience that achieves the goals stated above.
 This includes work on the main website, as well as the forums, and documentation.

 Anyone is welcome to contribute to the Swift.org website.
 All they need to do is create a pull request with a fix or improvement to the [repository](https://github.com/apple/swift-org-website/) for the site.
 The maintenance of the project, and approvals for community PRs, will be handled by the SWWG, composed of people from the broad Swift community.
 There is also a [forum for folks to talk](https://forums.swift.org/c/swift-website) about the project.

-Today, we are opening up nominations for community members who would like to serve on the [Swift Website Work Group (SWWG)](/website-workgroup).
+Today, we are opening up nominations for community members who would like to serve on the [Swift Website Workgroup (SWWG)](/website-workgroup).
 The goal is to get between five and ten volunteers to manage the day-to-day review of PRs from the community, as well as direct strategy for the site.

 Individuals who would like to join the workgroup should apply by [contacting the @swift-website-workgroup](https://forums.swift.org/new-message?groupname=swift-website-workgroup) via the Swift.org forums with your reasons for interest, and special skills that will help you serve in this capacity.